 If you suffered injuries in an accident with any of the trucks above, you might be entitled to financial compensation.
-You should contact DeMayo Law Offices, LLP immediately so we can review the facts of the case and determine if someone else is responsible for your injuries and expenses.
+You should contact DeMayo Law Offices immediately so we can review the facts of the case and determine if someone else is responsible for your injuries and expenses.

-Typically, truck drivers get paid by the mile.
-Their employers also make money when truck drivers successfully transport and deliver cargo to their destinations.
+Typically, commercial truck drivers get paid by the mile.
+Their employers also make money once their drivers successfully transport and deliver cargo to their destinations.
 Profits aren’t coming in while drivers are going through training.
 There are also fees and costs for these training programs.

 Drivers might complete as little training as possible before getting behind the wheel of a commercial truck.
 Furthermore, the trucking company could choose to hire an inexperienced driver over someone with more training and qualifications if that’s the least expensive option.
 They will assign driving shifts as soon as possible to turn an immediate profit.

-Operating a large truck is much different than driving a passenger vehicle.
-An inexperienced or improperly trained driver probably doesn’t know how to compensate for the differences.
-For example, commercial trucks require a greater stopping distance than a small car.
+Operating a large truck is very different from driving a passenger vehicle.
+An inexperienced or improperly trained driver probably doesn’t know how to compensate for these differences.
+For example, commercial trucks require a greater stopping distance than cars.
 They must start braking well ahead of stopped traffic or red lights.
 Without the necessary preparations, there won’t be enough space between them and the vehicle ahead to come to a complete stop, which could lead to a collision.

 Commercial driving schools are located throughout the country.
-Some are better than others, offering higher quality training and more comprehensive programs for a well-rounded driver.
+Some are better than others by offering higher quality training and more comprehensive programs to result in a more well-rounded driver.
 Even if two different schools require the same amount of time behind the wheel, the people training the drivers might not do an equally good job explaining how to operate the vehicle safely and what to do if there’s an emergency.
-A driver could then take a test for their commercial driver’s license, pass, and immediately begin operating a truck without adequate experience or skills.
+A driver could then take a commercial driver’s license test, pass, and immediately begin operating a truck without adequate experience or skills.

-Some of the most catastrophic crashes involve a commercial truck and passenger car.
-There’s no competition when these two vehicles collide.
-The occupants of the smaller vehicle often sustain more severe injuries than the truck driver.
+Some of the most catastrophic crashes involve commercial trucks and passenger cars.
+There’s no competition when these two vehicles collide – the smaller vehicle’s occupants often sustain more severe injuries than the truck driver.

-Truck drivers with minimal experience or training tend to make errors behind the wheel that can result in devastating accidents.
+Commercial Truck drivers with minimal experience or proper training tend to make errors behind the wheel that can result in devastating accidents.

 The most common errors include: